orchestracities/ngsi-timeseries-api/docs/manuals/admin/crate.md

 # CrateDB

 [**CrateDB**](https://crate.io) is QuantumLeap's default backend where NGSI data will be persisted.
-In addition to using QL's API, if you want to by-pass QL, you can also interact directly with CrateDB to query all the data QuantumLeap has stored from the received notifications.
-This of course is not recommended as your implementation will depend on QL implementation details that may change in future.
+In addition to using QuantumLeap's API, if you want to by-pass QuantumLeap, you can also interact directly with CrateDB to query all the data QuantumLeap has stored from the received notifications.
+This of course is not recommended as your implementation will depend on QuantumLeap implementation details that may change in future.

 CrateDB is a simple to use database backend for many applications.
 Nowadays a huge percentage of data is geo-tagged already.